Erudika/paraio.org/src/monolite/partials/003-maven.md

 </dependency>
 ```

-By building your JVM app on top of Para, you have full control over persistence, caching and indexing operations, and
+By building your JVM app on top of Para, you have full control over persistence, caching and indexing operations.
-you can also build acluster of distributed Para nodes.
 Here's a simple diagram of this architecture:

 <pre>
 +----------+ +----------+ +-----------+